BrewTroller/BrewTroller-Official/README.md

 Known Issues
 -----
-~~1.
-BrewTroller 4.x boards with removable plug-in exansion modules may encounter erratic behaviour if the One-Wire master board is not installed.~~
+1. ~~BrewTroller 4.x boards with removable plug-in exansion modules may encounter erratic behaviour if the One-Wire master board is not installed.~~
 2. Firmware currently builds for boards that have the atmega644p chip installed, but the resulting firmware is too big to fit on chip.